The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Soba (蕎麦)

-The traditional Japanese noodle dish, Soba actually comes in 2 types, and one consists of noodles in hot soup, like Ramen.
+The traditional Japanese noodle dish, Soba (蕎麦), comes in two styles, and one consists of noodles in hot soup, like Ramen.

-Meanwhile, the other is a dish where noodles and broth are served cold separately, so you eat the noodles dipping in the sauce each time.
+Meanwhile, in the other, noodles and broth are served cold separately, so you eat the noodles dipping in the sauce each time.

 Noodles

-Unlike Yakisoba, Ramen, Udon, and Somen noodles, which are all made from wheat flour, the first ingredient in Soba is buckwheat where wheat flour is typically used as a thickener.
+Unlike Yakisoba, Ramen, Udon, and Somen, which all use wheat noodles, the first ingredient in Soba is buckwheat, where wheat flour typically serves as a thickener or Tsunagi (つなぎ).

 Soup Broth

-Mentsuyu or the like is usually prepared for Soba broth.
-Mentsuyu is a traditional Japanese liquid soup base made by combining Dashi with Kaeshi.
+We usually prepare Mentsuyu for the broth.
+Mentsuyu (めんつゆ) is a traditional Japanese soup base made by combining Dashi with Kaeshi.

-Meanwhile, Kaeshi is a liquid seasoning made from dark soy sauce, sugar, and mirin (sweet cooking rice wine).
+Kaeshi (かえし) is a liquid seasoning made from dark soy sauce, sugar, and Mirin sweet cooking rice wine.

-Typical ingredients used in Soba are Tempura, Aburaage (deep-fried bean curd), Sansai (edible wild plants), duck meat, fresh raw egg, Wakame (seaweed), Tororo (grated yam), green onions, and Nameko (mushrooms).
+Typical garnishes for Soba are Tempura, Aburaage (deep-fried tofu), Sansai (edible wild plants), duck meat, fresh raw egg, Wakame (seaweed), Tororo (grated yam), chopped green onions, and Nameko mushrooms.

-We Japanese like to eat Soba with wasabi (grated Japanese horseradish), sprinkling the 7 spice blend Shichimi Togarashi on the noodle soup.
-As a garnish, finely chopped green onions are typically prepared for Soba.
+We Japanese like to eat Soba with Wasabi (grated Japanese horseradish) and sprinkle the seven-spice blend Shichimi Togarashi on the soup.

 Meaning of Soba

-When Soba is written as “蕎麦” using Chinese characters or Kanji, its meaning is definitely buckwheat or buckwheat noodle.
+When written as 蕎麦 using Chinese characters or Kanji, Soba only refers to buckwheat or buckwheat noodles.

 (Back)